 - 1/2 teaspoon garlic powder

 - 1 cup freshly grated sharp white cheddar cheese (must be equal to 4 oz.)

 - 1 tablespoon chia seeds

-Top that veggie burger!
+Now it’s time to top that veggie burger!

 These keto veggie burgers are fab on their own.
 However, they are also AMAZING loaded with my fave toppings!
 What’s on the list?
 I love tangy sprouts, avocado slices, garlic aioli, melted cheese, and for you meat-heads—bacon.
 Yep, I said bacon on a veggie burger!
 How truly unorthodox. 😉